Zggis/dobby/README.md

 #### Docker Desktop
 To install Dobby on Docker desktop you can pull the latest image from dockerhub: https://hub.docker.com/r/zggis/dobby
 #### Windows
 You can run Dobby as a Java program from command prompt.
 Java JRE 11 is required.
-To grab the latest Dobby JAR, navigate to the <a href="https://github.com/Zggis/dobby/actions">Actions</a> tab above, select the latest workflow, and download the artifact at the bottom.
+To grab the latest Dobby JAR, navigate to the <a href="https://github.com/Zggis/dobby/releases">Releases</a> page.
 Run the JAR using this command.
 ```
 $ java -jar -Dspring.profiles.active=local dobby.jar --media.dir=C:/temp
 ```